Noreaster76/svm-presentation/gjh_svm_presentation.md

 ![130%](svm_toy_linear_kernel_demo_2.mov)

-^ we've looked at trying to fit a line or a plane to the data in such a way that will best separate one class (say, no heart disease) from the other class (presence of heart disease). we've also discussed what happens if the data overlap a bit and you have to fit the line or plane in such a way that a couple of the training data points fall on the wrong side, with slack variables. but there are cases in which even with slack variables, you still will end up with pretty bad performance. head back to [the LibSVM page](http://www.csie.ntu.edu.tw/~cjlin/libsvm/index.html?js=1#svm-toy-js); make sure to set t = 0 to get a linear kernel; draw a parabolic cloud of data and another cloud of data that surrounds it.
+^ we've looked at trying to fit a line or a plane to the data in such a way that will best separate one class (say, no heart disease) from the other class (presence of heart disease). we've also discussed what happens if the data overlap a bit and you have to fit the line or plane in such a way that a couple of the training data points fall on the wrong side, with slack variables. but there are cases in which even with slack variables, you still will end up with pretty bad performance.

 ---